ahrlima/django-aws/README.md

 ## Optional Read Replica
 Set `rds.enableReplica` to `true` in `config/environments.ts` (per environment) to deploy a read replica.
 It is disabled by default to stay within Free Tier.

+## Future Improvements
+- Integrate **Amazon Route 53** to provision custom DNS records for the ALB so the application is reached through branded hostnames instead of the default AWS address.
+- Issue **AWS Certificate Manager** certificates and wire them into the ALB listeners to serve traffic over HTTPS (port 443) end-to-end.
+- Replace the single-instance RDS with an **Amazon Aurora** cluster for improved availability, performance, and automatic storage scaling.
+- Add **Amazon Cognito** user pools (federated with IAM) to centralise identity and control which operators can access the AWS account and application backplane.

 ## NAT Instance (dev only)
 See **DEVELOPER_GUIDE.md** for the cost rationale, security posture (Session Manager enabled), and production guidance when switching back to managed NAT Gateways.